 Inflamex is a potent and effective supplement designed to nourish and encourage joint movement.
-Boasting complete side-effect free administration, Inflamex is suitable for sustained use and comes highly recommended due to its basis on Devil's Claw, a natural and powerful ingredient known for its potent, natural properties.
+Boasting complete side-effect free administration, Inflamex is suitable for sustained use and comes highly recommended., a natural and powerful ingredient known for its potent, natural properties.

 Need help or advice?
 Contact us:

 Below are some recent questions we've received regarding Inflamex Joint Supplement Liquid for Dogs, including answers from our team.

 My large 11 year old lab has been diagnosed with bad arthritis the vets put him on a short course of Metacam but it hasn't agreed with him please can you suggest another option for anti inflammatory and pain relief please

 I would suggest a joint supplement such as Yumove if he isn't on one already.
 Although this isn't an anti-inflammatory in itself it could increase joint mobility and suppleness and reduce the dosage of pain relief required.
 Unfortunately Metacam is usually the kindest of the prescription medications.
 There are other NSAIDs such as Rimadyl but if Metacam did not agree with him this may not either- though you can discuss trying other options with your vet.
 Inflamex may be a good alternative option to try.
 It will never be as effective as a prescription medication but may offer some pain relief and is unlikely to cause any problems.

 Rhian Wyn Harrison

 VioVet Customer Since: November 2015